catalogfi/docs/docs/catalog-wallet/introduction.md

 # Introduction

-Catalog Wallet is a browser extension that enables seamless cross-chain support for dApps irrespective of which chain they reside on.
-The extension integrates directly with existing dApps, meaning you can transact Bitcoin and other assets directly on your favorite exchange or NFT marketplace.
+Catalog Wallet is a browser extension that enables seamless support for cross-chain assets on all dApps, meaning you can transact Bitcoin and other assets directly on your favorite exchange or NFT marketplace.

 ![Wallet](img/uniswap.png)